STIR Challenge 2025

 Description

-The STIR Challenge is designed to quantify methods in deformable tracking, mapping and reconstruction.
-STIR is a part of EndoVis challenge at MICCAI 2024 (October 6-10, 2024).
-STIR will be quantified using a non-public test split of the publicly available STIR Dataset.
-The dataset is a stereo dataset with ground truth labels created using Infrared Tattoos1
+Header The 2025 STIR (Surgical Tattoos in Infrared) Challenge (STIRC2025) is a challenge to quantify methods in deformable tracking, mapping and reconstruction.
+STIR is a part of EndoVis challenge at MICCAI 2025 (September 23-27, 2025).
+STIR will be quantified using a non-public test split of the publicly available STIR Dataset, STIROrig.
+The dataset is a stereo dataset with ground truth labels created using Infrared Tattoos1.

 Objective